Skip to main contentSkip Navigation or Skip to Content

 We provide academic accommodations and services to all eligible TRU students, both on campus and Open Learning.
 We facilitate equal access to educational opportunities by reducing physical, attitudinal and systemic barriers.

 Academic accommodations and services are tailored to a student's needs based on documentation provided by an approved and qualified health care professional, and the extent of the functional impact of the disability.
-Services and accommodations may include, but are not limited to the following:

-• Accommodated tests and exams
+• Extra time and/or a distracted-reduced environment for tests and exams

-• Alternative format text material
+• Alternative and accessible formats for text material

-• Peer note taking
+• Peer note-taking

 • Sign language interpreting